Axvser/FastHotKeyForWPF/README.md

 - [2.9.0](#) `alpha` `net 5`
 - [2.9.1](#) `alpha` `net 5` `net framework4.7.1`

+The syntax for registering hotkeys may vary slightly from framework to framework, mainly due to how collections are represented in function parameters.The documentation only demonstrates the syntax in `net 5`

 ---

 # Ⅰ Invisible `net 5` `net framework4.7.1`